qjpcpu/ergo-extensions/README.md

     - Persists local named processes into a user-provided storage backend
     - Validates entries using a per-node version/epoch (via registrar config)
 - `app.StartSimpleNode`:
-  - Starts an Ergo node and loads the `system.Supervisor` with a shared `AddressBook`
+  - Starts an Ergo node and loads the `system.Supervisor` with a shared `IAddressBook`
   - Provides helper methods for locating named processes and forwarding sends/calls

 ## Quick Start